maximebriand/blog-ecrivain/README.md

 - ~~add a message if there is no post on HP~~
 - ~~optimize Doctrine requests (fetch only data required) (18/05)~~
 - ~~create anchor for comments icon~s (18/05)~~
+- create fixture for the production and installation